How To Make An Ethernet Cable (Crossover & Straight-through Method)

 Getting a little better with faster transmission speed (1000Base-T).

 This category is a subcategory or an extension of category 5.
-This category has almost the same specifications as cat5, exept from some limits in for example the return loss.
+This category has almost the same specifications as cat5, except for some limits in for example the return loss.
 This makes faster network speed available.
 That is why cat5e cables are faster than cat5 cables.

 Cat6 Ethernet cable